Udonna-cell/QuoteFlow-/README.md

-Here is the final polished README.md file, ready to copy and paste directly into your project.
-It is clean, professional, and properly formatted for GitHub.

----

 # QuoteFlow — Random Quotes API

 QuoteFlow is a lightweight RESTful API for retrieving random quotes, searching quotes by category or author, and managing quotes through secure admin endpoints.
 It provides fast access to motivational, inspirational, and life-related quotes.